 - Check the registration dates for the SATs and ACTs - these tests have to be taken for the vast majority of good schools.
 Register for them several months before you take them (the seats fill up VERY quickly).

-- Plan to sit the SAT or the ACT (and, if necessary, SAT Subject Tests) for the first time by June; these tests are offered about six times a year and you can take them multiple times.
+- Plan to sit the SAT or the ACT (and, if necessary, SAT Subject Tests) for the first time by June; you can take them multiple times.
 See whether the university prefers the SAT or ACT.

 - Start practicing for the SAT or ACT (yes, you need to do this!) - 15 hours of prep per week is not unheard of.
 The format and type of questioning are very different from A levels.
 Help can be found via books, tutors, classes, and online resources.
 Your first stop should be collegeboard.org.